Fall protection: Falls in the workplace

-Falls are a concern for oil and gas workers, many of whom must work high on a derrick.
-A study of falls over the period 2005–2014 found that in 86% of fatal falls studied, fall protection was required by regulation, but it was not used, was used improperly, or the equipment failed.
-Many of the fatalities were because, although the workers were wearing harnesses, they neglected to attach them to an anchor point.

-Additionally, falls are the leading cause of death among construction workers in the United States.
-Moreover, Hispanics face a disproportionate burden of fatalities from falls, as well as small business contractors.
-Nevertheless, falls can be preventable through trainings, correct use of personal protective equipment and the implementation of hierarchy of controls.
+The American Society of Safety Professionals stated that falls account for 80.1% of the slips, trips, and fall category.
+Globally, the World Health Organization identified falls as the second leading cause of unintentional injury deaths worldwide, with an estimated 684,000 individuals dying annually.

+In 2021, there were 5,190 fatal workplace injuries in the United States, with 680 (approximately 13%) resulting from falls from elevations.
+The CDC adds that falls in the work place usually happen by means of unprotected edges, unsafely positioned ladders, misused fall protection, water, grease, and other contaminants on the floor, clutter and tripping hazards in walkways, and irregularities in the floor and wall openings.
+Nevertheless, falls can be preventable through trainings, correct use of personal protective equipment (PPE) and the implementation of hierarchy of controls.
+In the United States, statutes, standards, and regulations pertaining to fall protection are administered by Occupational Safety and Health Administration (OSHA).
+According to OSHA, employers are required to take measures for fall protection, including providing working conditions that are free of hazards, keeping floors in work areas in a clean and dry condition, selecting and providing required personal protective equipment at no cost, and training workers about job hazards in a language they can understand.

 Types of fall protection

-In most work-at-height environments, multiple fall protection measures are used concurrently.
+There are four generally accepted categories of fall protection: fall elimination, fall prevention, fall arrest and administrative controls.

-Fall elimination
+Fall elimination and substitution

 Fall elimination is often the preferred way of providing fall protection.
 This entails finding ways of completing tasks without working at heights.
 Although this solution is highly recommended, job performance may have an impact on whether this route is even possible or would be affected enough for the employees.
-One example of elimination is to moving equipment to a lower location, this will make it easier for any employee that needs to use the equipment for repairs or maintenance without having possession of a lift or ladder.
+One example of elimination is moving equipment to a lower location.
+This will make it easier for any employee that needs to use the equipment for repairs or maintenance without having possession of a lift or ladder.
 The main challenge with using elimination for fall protections is figuring out what change is need for the practice, procedures, or location of the equipment that is exposed to fall hazards.

+Another way to eliminate fall hazards is simply by substituting them with a more effective way to work without there being an opportunity for possible injury.
+This may include coming up with a way for workers to stay on the ground rather than having them work at heights.

-Fall prevention
+Fall prevention.

-Fall prevention will be used when working from elevated areas are unavoidable, the most efficient way to protect employees from fall injuries or casualties is to prevent them from being able to fall from the start.
-There are passive and safety systems that are put in place to aid fall prevention, some examples are listed down below.
-Aside from having elevated locations, hazardous machinery and open holes install fall prevention equipment around and in them, OSHA also required that all workplace apply the following:
+Fall prevention is used when working from elevated areas are unavoidable.
+The most efficient way to protect employees from fall injuries or casualties is to prevent them from being able to fall from the start.
+Both passive and safety system are put in place to aid fall prevention.
+In addition to elevated work areas, fall prevention measures should also be applied around hazardous machinery and open holes.
+OSHA also required that all workplace apply the following: